22 Examples That Showcase The Critical Importance of High-Quality Translation Services

 Here, we’ve gathered 22 examples of “untranslatable” words to show you how subtle differences in the way international markets view the world can open up a world of possibilities for more effective marketing communications.
 When we talk about a message being “lost in translation” or being “untranslatable”, we most often mean that there is no one word or simple phrase that conveys the same idea as that being expressed in the native language.

-Why Hard to Translate Concepts Are So Important
+Why Hard-to-Translate Concepts Are So Important for High-Quality Translation Services

-Tapping into, understanding and capturing this difference in thinking and attitude yields opportunities for revenue growth that most of your competitors will never encounter.
-It allows you to communicate the core message behind your brand authentically while adapting to the different emotions and attitudes of your new market.
+Tapping into, understanding, and capturing this difference in thinking and attitude yields opportunities for revenue growth that most of your competitors will never encounter.
+As a result, it allows you to communicate the core message behind your brand authentically while adapting to the different emotions and attitudes of your new market.

 Here are 22 examples of terms that convey wonderful attitudes and subtleties across a variety of cultures.
 (Big thanks to artist Anjana Iyer for her illustrations of 30 of these terms.
 Seeing her pieces sparked this blog entry.)